 Human services disciplines have a massively positive impact on society, but that isn’t the only reason to pursue a career in this field.
 Work in human services is a great option for individuals who want to do more than just study the human condition and would take pride in finding new ways to guide others toward improved lives.
 Through a Master of Arts in Human Services, students can gain the skills they need to find work advocating for people who would otherwise be left to solve overwhelming issues on their own.

 People who work in human services help whole groups of people improve their lives.
 To dedicate a professional career to making a difference takes compassion and a great academic background.
-Wake Forest University understands that busy human services professionals want to keep working while they learn and grow academically, so they’ve developed an online Master of Arts in Human Services program.
+Wake Forest University understands that busy human services professionals want to keep working while they learn and grow academically.
 Students can earn their master’s degree while working full time in their communities.